collardeau/svelte-fluid-header/README.md

 #### `left`

-The `left` slot goes into the left side of the header, usually a logo and/or page title.
+The `left` slot goes into the left side of the header, usually for a logo and/or page title.

 #### `right`

-The `right` slot goes into the right side of the header (on larger screens), usually a list of horizontal links.
+On larger screens, the `right` slot goes into the right side of the header, usually for a horizontal menu.

 #### `drawer`

-The `drawer` slot goes into the section below the header (for larger screens).
-It is hidden and can be toggled, usually to reveal a vertical list of links.
+On smaller screens, the `drawer` slot goes into the section below the header.
+It is hidden and can be toggled (with a customizable animation).
+Here you can place a vertical menu.

 #### `right-collapsed` (optional)

-The `right-collapsed` slot replaces the `right` slot on smaller screens, usually for a button to open or close the drawer below.
-It is optional as you can leave it out and you get default hamburger and close buttons, which are customizable.
-However you can replace the default and place whatever you want in the slot.
+On smaller screens, the `right-collapsed` slot replaces the `right` slot.
+It is a good place for a button to open or close the drawer below.
+It is optional as `svelte-fluid-header` has a default slot with hamburger and close buttons (which you can further style).
+However you may place whatever you want in the slot. (see Bind section to create your own button.)

 ## Props

 #### `bp`

-The breakpoint at which the `right-collapsed` and `drawer` slots are hidden, and the `right` slot is displayed.
+The breakpoint at which the `right` slot is displayed, and the `right-collapsed` and `drawer` slots are hidden.
-Possible values are `sm` (640px), `md`(768px), `lg`(1024px), `xl`(1200px).
-Default is `sm`.
+Possible values are:
+ - `sm` (640px)
+ - `md`(768px),
+ - `lg`(1024px),
+ - `xl`(1200px).

+ The default value is `sm`.

 #### `duration`

 The duration of the drawer slider animation in milliseconds.
-The default is `300`.
+The default is `200`.

 #### `as`